Professor of Physics

 Several years ago I collaborated with David McNamara and

 For most of my career as a physicist I have done research on a particular material called amorphous silicon.
 Crystalline silicon has its atoms arranged in beautiful, regular arrays, and it's the stuff of computer chips and most modern electronics.
 Amorphous silicon is a non-crystalline version of silicon which is made as a thin-film coating on a substrate; a small variation in the conditions of preparation permit one to make nanocrystalline silicon as well.
-These thin film semiconductors are very useful for making flat panel displays (used in LCD television sets and laptop computers), solar cells (often seen above emergency call boxes at the side of the road), and sensor arrays (used in modern, digital X-ray machines in hospitals).
+These thin film semiconductors are very useful for making flat panel displays (used in LCD television sets and laptop computers), solar cells (seen often on rooftops), and sensor arrays (used in modern, digital X-ray machines in hospitals).

 Physicists are especially interested in non-crystalline materials because most theories for electrical properties are valid only for crystals; understanding the electrical properties of non-crystalline materials is proving to be very challenging.
 Electrons in crystalline semiconductors move as if they have mass, and are similar in this regard to ordinary particles moving in a vacuum.
 This isn't so in non-crystalline semiconductors; one can't find anything analogous to a mass, and instead electron motion often seems to be governed by carriers jumping into and out of slightly defective regions (bandtail traps).
 There are also many fascinating puzzles associated with the fact that amorphous silicon must be married with hydrogen to make it of much use.

-In recent years an important aspect of our research has involved the device physics of amorphous silicon and nanocrystalline silicon based solar cells; many of us working in this field fully expect to live long enough to see solar cells providing a significant fraction of the world's electrical power.
-For many years our research was supported by subcontracts from the National Renewable Energy Laboratory in Golden, Colorado.
-We are presently working as a partner on the Solar America Initiative project led by United Solar Ovonic, which is one of the companies that are pioneering thin film solar cells.
+An important aspect of our research has involved the device physics of amorphous silicon and nanocrystalline silicon based solar cells; many of us working in this field fully expect to live long enough to see solar cells providing a significant fraction of the world's electrical power.
+For many years our research was supported by subcontracts from the National Renewable Energy Laboratory in Golden, Colorado, and we subsequently worked as a partner on the Solar America Initiative project led by United Solar Ovonic.

 I have also done some work with two porous electronic materials: porous silicon and porous titania (TiO2).
 Porous silicon is prepared by etching crystalline silicon.
 Leigh Canham's 1991 discovery that certain porous silicons luminescence far more efficiently than crystalline silicon spawned a new research specialty on related types of silicon-based optoelectronics which continues to be interest.
 Our own research explored the fundamental mechanism of electrical transport in porous silicon.